FTAndy/new-blog/pages/posts/system-design-liteweight-lambda.md

 How to design a Serverless platform?

 No, you do need to.
+(Doge)

 The concept of Serverless became popular when Amazon published Lambda as the industry milestone back in 2014.
 It is a critical technique as the basic Infra of Cloud Services like AWS, Azure, and GCP.
 Old VM companies like Linode struggle in this serverless trend, either hard to make a long-term profit or end up being [acquired](https://www.akamai.com/newsroom/press-release/akamai-completes-acquisition-of-linode) by other companies since no Start-Up want to quickly verify their new business while managing a VM and hiring a DevOps engineer.

+Everyone wants to build a Serverless platform somehow in big tech companies.
+In Alibaba and Bytedance, there are several teams working on how to use Node.js as the process-level isolation to build Serverless.
+And all of them ended up dead since it is hard to verify the value in this domain.

 Nowadays, the high competition in this domain really makes creating a new product way easier than 5 or 10 years ago.
 It is petty funny that AWS Lambda and Cloudflare Worker have become the fundamental Infra for other new Cloud Services.
 Like Vercel Function and Netlify Function, both use AWS Lambda and Cloudflare Worker as their underlying Infra.